r-colvin/Evernut_Personal/Projects/Evernut/Evernut Project Requirement and Proposal.md

 2021-05-04T08:23:45
 - status of a task is _how would you describe it in a standup?_ a one sentence summary of progress, next steps, current status

+2021-05-04T08:32:03
+- open questions, thoughts, subtasks, etc - actionable items that may be attached to a task or set of notes; how to work with those?
+  - lets imagine that I have a task,

 - lets role play a day in the life - let's pick monday to start with, a work day: